How to fix Laravel permission denied errors

 Laravel permission denied

-Laravel is a popular PHP framework used by many developers to create web applications.
-A common issue that can occur when working with Laravel is the following error:
+Laravel is a popular framework used by many developers to create PHP web applications.
+A common problem that can occur when working with Laravel is the error:

 The stream or file "/var/www/html/storage/logs/laravel.log" could not be opened in append mode: failed to open stream: permission denied

-This error Laravel The stream or file occurs when Laravel is unable to write to its log file because it doesn’t have permission to access the storage folder.
+This error occurs when Laravel cannot write to its log file because it does not have permission to access the storage folder.

 Error in exception handler: The stream or file "/var/www/laravel/app/storage/logs/laravel.log" could not be opened: failed to open stream: Permission denied in /var/www/laravel/bootstrap/compiled.php:8423

-One solution that is often suggested in forums and blogs is to apply the chmod 777 permission, which exposes your server to security risks.
+One solution that is recommended in many forums and blogs is to apply the chmod 777 permission, which ends up leaving our server very exposed.

-In some cases, other chmod or chgrp commands are recommended, which may not decrease the server’s security but don’t provide a definitive solution to avoid laravel permission denied either.
+In some cases, other commands are suggested, such as chmod, chgrp, which may not make the server less secure but do not provide a definitive solution to permission errors in Laravel.

 Fortunately, there is a relatively easy solution to this problem.
-You can apply permissions and permission inheritance to the /var/www/html/storage/logs folder on the server.
+You can apply permissions and inheritance to the permissions in the /var/www/html/storage/logs folder on the server.

-To do this, you will need to access the server where Laravel is hosted and execute some commands in the project folder (in this example, we are using /var/www/html/).
+To do this, you’ll need to access the server where Laravel is hosted and run a few commands in the project folder (in this example we’re using /var/www/html/).

-Another important point is that I recommend adding the users who work with Laravel to the www-data group, so that after applying the solution, they can manipulate the files without causing issues.
+Another important point is that I try to add the users who work with Laravel to the www-data group, so that after applying the solution they can manipulate the files without causing problems and new permission errors in Laravel.

 cd /var/www/html/